4Rooms/backend/doc/WSEvents.md

 }
 ```

-The server will send the following structure to a group of users
+The server will save like in DB and send the following structure to a group of users
 in the chat if there is no record in the DB that this user liked the chat:

 ```json